DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/styleExpr.md

 The current node's data object.

 ---
-A data source field specified by this option must contain inline style declarations in string format, for instance `"fill: #d9d9d9; stroke: #999999"`.
+A data source field specified by this property must contain inline style declarations in string format, for instance `"fill: #d9d9d9; stroke: #999999"`.

 If you provide a function for the **styleExpr** option, the function can return style settings as CSS rules presented in JSON format as well.